Skip to content

 Arg Declarations

-RSL takes a declarative approach to arguments.
-You simply declare what arguments your script accepts, and let RSL take care of the rest, including parsing user input.
+Rad takes a declarative approach to arguments.
+You simply declare what arguments your script accepts, and let Rad take care of the rest, including parsing user input.

 Arguments are declared as part of an args block.

-Here's an example for a script we'll call printwords which prints an input word N number of times:
+Here's an example script we'll call printwords that prints an input word some number of times:

 args: